 \subsection{Thesis}

-The above results and the observations in \cite[Section~3]{K-Baire} suggest a new classification of continuous first order theories.
-Indeed, let $X$ be compact metric space and ${\mathcal C}(X)$ be some subclass of $B_1(X)$, containing $B_{1/2}(X)$.
+The above results and the observations in \cite[Section~3]{K-Baire} suggest a new classification of continuous first-order theories.
+Indeed, let $X$ be a compact metric space and ${\mathcal C}(X)$ be some subclass of $B_1(X)$, containing $B_{1/2}(X)$.
 We say that a theory $T$ has the $\mathcal C$-property if

-\ \ \ for any formula $\phi(x,y)$ and any infinite sequence $(a_i:i<\omega)$, \textbf{if} the sequence $(\phi(a_i,y):S_{\tilde\phi}(\{a_i:i<\omega\})\to[0,1])$ converges to a function in ${\mathcal C}(S_{\tilde\phi}(\{a_i:i<\omega\}))$, \textbf{then} there is no infinite sequence $(b_i:i<\omega)$ such that $(a_i),(b_i)$ witness the order property for $\phi(x,y)$.
+\ \ \ ``For any formula $\phi(x,y)$ and any infinite sequence $(a_i : i < \omega)$, \textbf{if} the sequence $(\phi(a_i, y): S_{\tilde\phi}(\{a_i : i < \omega\}) \to [0,1])$ converges to a function in ${\mathcal C}(S_{\tilde\phi}(\{a_i : i < \omega\}))$, \textbf{then} there is no infinite sequence $(b_i : i < \omega)$ such that $(a_i),(b_i)$ witness the order property for $\phi(x,y)$."